T-Systems-MMS/otc-nextcloud/README.md

 4. Choose your created VPC and Subnet
 5. Let the "Container Network Segment" automatically select
 6. You have to check "I am aware of the above limitations and read the CCE Role Management Instructions" and can go to the next site
 7. Choose a Node Name and the Specifications you need.
-The smallest flavor are enough
+The smallest flavor is enough.
 8. Be sure that your created subnet is used
 9. Choose a Key Pair.
 If you have none, create a key pair.
-10. Go to next the page, skip one and check your Details on the last page.
+10. Go to the next page, skip it and check your Details on the last page.
 If everything is okay you can click "Submit".
 This will create your Cluster.
     <details>
     <summary>
     <b>Click here to view our CCE Details</b>